d3n7/ConwayDefenseSystem/README.md

 - If on Windows, the executable must be run in its original directory.

 # For Nerds
-- The processing sketch is the folder titled "conwayDefense"
+- The Processing sketch is the folder titled "conwayDefense"
 - The only other library necessary is the "Sound" library by "The Processing Foundation," found via their navigation menus.